exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-analytics-variable-importance-1.png)

-Then select 'CARRIER' for 'What to Predict' pulldown list.
+Then select 'CARRIER' for 'Target Variable' pulldown list.

 ![](images/quick-start-analytics-variable-importance-2.png)

-Click 'Variable Columns', and it will open up Column Selection Dialog.
+Click 'Predictor Columns', and it will open up Column Selection Dialog.
 Click 'All' check box then scroll to the right and exclude 'CANCELLATION_CODE' since most of the value in CANCELLATION_CODE column is NA.
+Once you uncheck the CANCELLATION_CODE column, 'All' checkbox is automatically off.

 ![](images/quick-start-analytics-variable-importance-3.png)